-Make the most of a long layover by doing a spot of sightseeing.
+You can make the most of a long layover by doing a spot of sightseeing.

-Singapore’s Changi airport is restarting its free layover tours after a three-year pause during the pandemic.
+Singapore’s Changi Airport is restarting its free layover tours after a three-year pause during the pandemic.

 The four daily guided tours, lasting less than three hours each, take transit passengers to see sights in the city such as the National Gallery, Arab Street or Chinatown.

 The Jewel Tour also takes travellers around the airport’s attractions like the Shiseido Forest Valley and the HSBC Rain Vortex, and for a tasting of typical Singaporean snacks.

 And many travellers choose to take advantage of these sightseeing packages, according to Flight Centre UK.
 Justin Penny, Head of Aviation, says that a 24 to 48 hour stay over in the city could even save you money - even with the price of a hotel.

 "This is also an interesting way to keep prices lower as it can often give travellers access to more flight options as they don’t need to connect with a few hours."